As a new Husky owner, getting their diet right can be tricky.

 - RAW MEAT – Huskies can eat raw meat, but be aware of the risks involved with bacteria.
 Always buy meat that is fit for human consumption, and remove small bones to reduce the risk of choking.

 - EGGS – Huskies can eat raw and cooked eggs; make sure they are not seasoned.
 Eggs are a tasty source of protein that most Huskies will not turn down.

 - BLUEBERRIES – Blueberries are a great snack for Huskies as they contain many helpful vitamins and minerals.
 Put a couple in their food bowl with their meal or use them as a reward for good behavior.

 - BROCCOLI – Huskies can eat broccoli, both raw and steamed.
 Cooked broccoli is easier to digest; just make sure it has cooled down before feeding your Husky.
 Huskies can eat both the broccoli’s stem and the florets but do not feed them the leaves.

 - FISH – Huskies can eat fish of many varieties, both cooked and raw; just be aware of fish bones.

 - APPLES – Huskies can eat apples.
 Apples are a great source of fiber and vitamins A and C; make sure to remove the seeds and core before feeding.

 - STRAWBERRIES – Huskies can eat strawberries and will benefit from their high fiber and vitamin C content.
 Make sure to feed them to your Husky in moderation, as strawberries contain high amounts of sugar.

 If you do choose to feed your Husky any of the ingredients below, keep the amounts small and feed them to them infrequently to minimize the impact on their health.

-- BACON – Whilst Huskies can technically eat bacon and be okay, it is not recommended due to the high fat and salt content.
+- BACON – While Huskies can technically eat bacon and be okay, it is not recommended due to the high fat and salt content.
 Eating too much salt can make a Husky ill, so it is best to limit it where possible.
 There are lots of bacon-flavored treats on the market for Huskies who love the taste.